Training 5 or more people?

 Why Learn Infant and Child CPR?

-Choking injuries and deaths are surprisingly common in children and babies in the United States.
+Choking injuries and deaths are surprisingly common in children and infants in the United States.
 These statistics may surprise you:

 - Approximately 12,000 children per year need emergency room treatment for choking on food alone.